-It all comes back to returning each month, reviewing the most important things in your life (beliefs, people, interests), making note of how the Chaos Monkey is tripping you up, and making short-term goals to keep the most important things in your life front and center.
+It all relies on returning each month, reviewing the most important things in your life (beliefs, people, interests), making note of how the Chaos Monkey is tripping you up, and making short-term goals to keep the most important things in your life front and center.

 Go long, and get stronger and smarter along the way.

 Go on.
 Be a Chaos Monkey loving Hydra.

 If you’d like to know if/when this idea is evolved further, sign up to be notified here.
 Something may happen in time for the end of the year.